All Episodes

 Therefore, the tradition of the ancient central sun, the superior sun, the best sun, these were the ancient terms for that sun to distinguish it from the body we call sun today.

-and that body in the sky has a very specific history and it can be reconstructed down to
+And that body in the sky has a very specific history, and it can be reconstructed down to highly specific forms recorded around the world, these forms behaving in very specific ways.

-And this great comet Venus is just raging across the sky as this mother goddess figure with flaming disheveled hair, or as a flaming serpent battling other powers in the sky.
+And this great comet Venus is just raging across the sky as this mother goddess figure with flaming, disheveled hair, or as a flaming serpent battling other powers in the sky.

-But that cometary figure was, before this episode, The star, Venus, seen in the center of the sun and worshipped around the world as the Great Mother.
+But that cometary figure was, before this episode, the star, Venus, seen in the center of the sun and worshipped around the world as the great mother.

-The work started under an inspiration provided by Velikovsky.
+Is there any suggestion in Velikovsky about what The work started under an inspiration provided by Velikovsky.

 Velikovsky never said that the ancient sun gods were the planet Saturn.